AmadeusTdev/AmadeusTdev/README.md

 ## Hi there 🌠

 Hello!
-I'm Audren Metery-Drouin, a small game developer who likes to create projects and games for fun or to learn new things from time to time.
+I'm Audren Metery-Drouin, a small video game developer who likes to create projects and games for fun or to learn new things from time to time.

 ---